exceljs/exceljs/README.md

 The rest of the cells are regular cells with regular values.

 Note: array formulae are not translated in the way shared formulae are.
-So if master cell A2 refers to A1, then slave cell B2 will also refer to A1.
+So if master cell A2 refers to A1, then aligned cell B2 will also refer to A1.

 E.g.
 ```javascript